 An alternative to 365 and Project 52 is to do a project that lasts 30 days.
 There are a number of ways to approach a 30 day project.
 We recommend pairing it with one of the other project ideas listed below.
 If you’re the type of person that would benefit from daily prompts, there are plenty of groups that can guide you along the way.
 Just search “photo a day” plus the month you’re in (ex.
 Photo a Day January 2015).

 A slight departure from what we just described, many photographers will take the 10th day of every month to let their camera go wild.
 For example, on January 10th, take one photo for 10 hours at the top of every hour.
-Whether you use the day to take creative shots or just capture what is happening in your life at that very moment, this can be a great project to start.
+Whether you use the day to take creative shots or just capture what is happening in your life at that very moment, this can be great photography ideas to get started.

-You could actually combine this project with the previous project idea if you want.
+You could actually combine this photography projects with the previous photography ideas if you want.
 The idea being that over the course of the day, you take photos that tell the story of your life using a documentary style approach to photography.
 These are some of our favorite types of photos and make for a great project because you’ll be forced to learn how to shoot in various lighting situations while capturing life.
 Be sure to carry your camera with you everywhere if you take on this challenge.

 And if you don’t want to bring along your “big girl camera,” you can always use your phone or buy a smaller mirrorless camera.